Draska/nicedebugger/README.md

 ## With React.js
 :bulb: If you want use [React.js](https://facebook.github.io/react/) with this boilerplate, check the **[react branch](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate/tree/react)**.

-## Contributing

-1. **Please!!
-Do not create a pull request without an issue before discussing the problem.**
-2. On your PR make sure that you are following the current codebase style.
-3. Your PR must be single purpose.
-Resolve just one problem on your PR.
-4. Make sure to commit in the same style that we are committing until now on the project.

 -------------
 Samuel Simões ~ [@samuelsimoes](https://twitter.com/samuelsimoes) ~ [Blog](http://blog.samuelsimoes.com/)